ZueFe/baseballcz-stats/doc/installation.rst

 Downloads
 *********

-As this is a Python API, first off, make sure you have Python 3+ installed.
+As this is a Python API, make sure you have Python 3+ installed.
 You can download Python from the `official <https://www.python.org/downloads/>`_ page.
 You can also download `Anaconda <https://www.anaconda.com/download>`_ distribution to have some of the required libraries installed right away.